leantegra/BeaconSDK-iOS/README.md

-# WiBeat SDK for iOS #
+# BLE Beacon SDK for iOS #

-The WiBeat SDK for iOS is a library that allows interaction with any iBeacon / Eddystone compatible devices, including both Leantegra beacons and 3rd-party devices from other vendors (e.g. Estimote, Kontakt.io).
+BLE Beacon SDK for iOS is a library that allows interaction with any iBeacon / Eddystone compatible devices, including both Leantegra beacons and 3rd-party devices from other vendors (e.g. Estimote, Kontakt.io).

 Features:
 - Based on Apple Core Location and Apple Core Bluetooth Frameworks;